Misfits-Rebels-Outcasts/ShaderMuse/gallery/README.md

 <img src=LakePipeline.jpg width="30%" height="30%">

-[Pipeline File](Lake.json) - See section below on loading this file.
+[Pipeline File](Lake.json) - See the section below on how to import this file into the app.

 #### Artsy Flower
 <img src=ArtsyFlower.gif width="30%" height="30%">